You’ve got a steady paycheck from your 9 to 5 job and that’s cool.

 What’s interesting is that you don’t actually need to buy a new property to make Airbnb passive income.
 You can also rent a room in your current home or apartment if you have a spare room.

 Also, Airbnb has recently expanded into “Airbnb Experiences,” which allow you to host events, meetups, and tours in your city.
-You can choose to make some side hustle money through that as well, though it won’t be passive income.
+You can choose to treat it as a side hustle as well, though it won’t be passive income.

 Martin Dasko, Founder of Studenomics, makes passive income renting his condo on Airbnb.
 He explains,